 Louisiana courts typically enforce prenuptial agreements.

-The court will invalidate (throw out) the agreement if it has not been signed by both spouses, a notary, and two witnesses before the marriage.
+The court will invalidate (throw out) the agreement if both spouses, a notary, and two witnesses haven’t signed it before the marriage.

-The court will also invalidate the agreement if any of the following rules for Louisiana contracts have not been met:
+The court will also invalidate the agreement if it doesn’t meet the rules for Louisiana contracts, including:

 If you are considering signing a prenuptial agreement, you should consult a Louisiana family law attorney for advice.